yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 -  :term:`PN`: The recipe name.

--  :term:`EXTENDPE`: The epoch - (if
+-  :term:`EXTENDPE`: The epoch --- if
-   :term:`PE` is not specified, which is usually the case for most recipes, then :term:`EXTENDPE` is blank).
+   :term:`PE` is not specified, which is usually the case for most recipes, then :term:`EXTENDPE` is blank.

 -  :term:`PV`: The recipe version.